,

 SaveCalifornia.com provides the following solely for educational purposes.
 Since 2000, our pro-family, pro-child organization has taken positions on ballot measures, yet our nonprofit status does not permit us to support or oppose candidates for public office.

-February 20: Deadline to register to vote this election (either on paper, available at post offices, or online)
+October 21: Deadline to register to vote this election (either on paper, available at post offices, or online).
+To check your voter registration status, click here.

-There should be a least one polling place in your California county, where, according to the California Secretary of State, you may "vote in person up to 10 days prior to Election Day."
+Whether or not your county is participating in the "Voter's Choice Act," there should be a least one polling place in your county, where, according to the California Secretary of State, you may "vote in person up to 10 days prior to Election Day."
 If you don't see this in-person option in your county voter guide, visit the website or call your own county registrar of voter.
+Also tell them you want to use a paper ballot to vote and confirm that is available at a physical "vote center."

-For greater security, SaveCalifornia.com recommends voting in-person or delivering your sealed ballot to a secure mailbox or locked "box" inside your county registrar of voters' office, while avoiding other "drop boxes."
+(drop your sealed ballot in the locked "slot" or "box" or "mailbox" that is inside your county registrar of voters' office), while avoiding other "drop boxes."

 1) Be a poll watcher